karottenreibe/karottenreibe.github.com/_posts/2009-10-18-ruby-c-extension.markdown

 summary:
     The beginnig of an epic tale about how to write a Ruby C extension.
-title: Ruby C Extensions Part 1 -- Toolchain
+title: 'Ruby C Extensions Part 1: Toolchain'
 ---

 # Cooking up a Ruby C Extension #